 Changed

-Document title from “TCC807x Common Hardware Application Note for PDN Specification on Board”
+Document title from “TCC807x Common Hardware-Application Note for PDN Specification on Board”

 Rev. 0.01: 2023-04-05

 Preliminary version release

 DISCLAIMER

 This material is being made available solely for your internal use with its products and service offerings of Telechips, Inc (“Telechips”). and/or licensors and shall not be used for any other purposes.
 This material may not be altered, edited, or modified in any way without Telechips’ prior written approval.
 Unauthorized use or disclosure of this material or the information contained herein is strictly prohibited, and you agree to indemnify Telechips and licensors for any damages or losses suffered by Telechips and/or licensors for any unauthorized uses or disclosures of this material, in whole or part.
 Further, Telechips, Inc. reserves the right to revise this material and to make changes to its content, at any time, without obligation to notify any person or entity of such revisions or changes.